alabut/alabut.github.io/writing/designsprint7.md

 In addition to being accessible to new designers and non-designers alike, a clearly defined and regimented format is a natural fit for larger organizations that prioritize steady dependable results over the fits and starts of smaller startups.
 You know the kind of places I'm talking about - the ones that use corporate buzzwords like "innovation" without a hint of irony.
 It's no wonder the blog posts and books have expanded into workshops, conferences and even certification courses for facilitators.

 (Something something about agencies and freelancers...?
 Get feedback from Pauly Ting?)
+SOMETHING ABOUT HOW RULES ARE ALSO USEFUL FOR AGENCIES OR FREELANCERS BECAUSE CLIENTS LIKE A CLEAR PROCESS FOR HOW A PROJECT WILL GO.
+IT HELPS TO SET EXPECTATIONS AND ALSO SET A RHYTHM FOR A SHORT TERM WORKFLOW.

 ### 2.3 My Initial Reaction